evan-mcelroy/Mesh-Courier/README.md

 ## 🙋 About This Project

 This project was created **just for fun and learning**.
-I'm not a professional Python developer — I’m building this with curiosity and the help of **LLMs** to better understand Python, file encoding, GUI design, and mesh networking.
+I’m building this with curiosity and the help of **LLMs** to better understand Python, file encoding, GUI design, and mesh networking.
 Feel free to suggest improvements or contribute!

 ---